-No changes on socioeconomics are anticipated due to manufacturing the new products.
-The Agency does not anticipate any impacts on employment revenue, or taxes because the new products are intended to replace the predicate products and similar tobacco products currently manufactured at the facility.
+No changes on socioeconomics are anticipated due to manufacturing the new product.
+The Agency does not anticipate any impacts on employment revenue, or taxes because the new product is intended to replace similar tobacco product currently manufactured at the facility.